UKHomeOffice/engineering-guidance-and-standards/docs/standards/writing-a-standard.md

 ### A standard MUST show when it was last updated

 Products and services are built to a standard and as time goes by standards evolve.
-This will automatically be generated from the git commit time and shown at the top of the page.
-The metadata needs to be set as the following.
+Show the date the standard was last updated.
+The metadata needs to include the date in YYYY-MM-DD format (see below).

 ```
-date: git Last Modified
+date: 2023-12-31
 ```
 ---

 ## Template

 You can use the [standard template](https://github.com/HO-CTO/engineering-guidance-and-standards/blob/main/docs/standards/standard.template.md) when creating a new standard.

 ---